htso/Robinhood_at_a_glance/README.md

 Since the dataset is quite large (3.3 Gb) and belongs to *robintrack*, I do not include it here.
 To run my scripts, you need to download it from his site -- see __Data Sources__ below.

 ## Top 10 Holdings
 These are the favorites of the Robinhood community.
 Interestingly, seven of the 10 happen to be old fashion non-technology names.
 An automaker makes it to the top of the list is puzzling.
-They surely have many bottom-fishers, thus the large interest in the beaten-up airlines and cruise operator (`AAL`, `DAL`, `CCL`).
-But there are also the stable tech stock fans as in `MSFT`  and `AAPL`.
+They surely have many bottom-fishers, thus the large interest in the two beaten-up airlines and one cruise operator (`AAL`, `DAL`, `CCL`).
+But there are also the big tech fans as in `MSFT`  and `AAPL`.

 | Ticker    |  Company Name   | Mar 20 Holdings | Current Holdings | Change % |